DaXor-0/Swing_Test/README.md

 ### `ompi_rules/` - Open MPI Rule File Generator

-The `ompi_rules/` directory contains the source for a program that generates rule files for `Open MPI`.
+The `ompi_rules/` directory contains the source for a program that generates dynamic rule file for `Open MPI`.
 These rule files define the collective communication rules that Open MPI uses.
-The program compiles into the executable `bin/change_collective_rules`, which is used to select MPI Allreduce algorithm.
+The program compiles into the executable `bin/change_dynamic_rules`, which is used to select specified algorithms.

+For now it works with Allreduce and Allgather.

 Beware that the following environmental variables must be set after the rule file is generated:
 ```bash